ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 ```

 What have you noticed? what's wrong with `$n1 and $n2`?
-As I've mentioned above it is best practice when dealing with variables, it is important to be descriptive as possible, in that other developers will immediately understand what your variable do the code.
+As I've mentioned above it is best practice when dealing with variables, it is important to be descriptive as possible, in that other developers will immediately understand what your variable does in the code.

-Let's try other example that you can relate:
+Let's try another example that you can relate to:

 ```
 $i = “Laptop AcerNitro 5 (8GB, 500GB, 3050Ti)”;